XFRCollective/ia-xfr/README.md

 ## Bulk Export Metadata

 The ia-csv.py script in this repository exports all metadata from an Internet Archive collection as a .csv file.
-The file can then be edited and uploaded back into internet archive using the command `ia metadata --spreadsheet="xfrcollective.csv`.
+The file can then be edited and uploaded back into internet archive by following the Bulk Edit Metadata script below.
 The ia-csv.py script was adapted from the ia-json.py script created by Github user pwallace: https://github.com/pwallace/metadata-processing.

 To run the script: